Ewynman/HyperGix2.0/README.md

 ## 🧐 About <a name = "about"></a>

 This code is designed to search for and download satellite images using the United States Geological Survey (USGS) API.
 The user inputs an address, date range, and selects from a list of possible locations to search for images in the EO-1 Hyperion dataset.
 The images are then downloaded and extracted to a specified folder.
+From there some data is grabed and displayed about each image

 ## Installation